Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Our techniques

 \subsubsection{Subspace designs}

 The approach based on h.s.e sets leads to excellent list size; however, we only know randomized constructions of h.s.e sets with the required properties.
 Our second approach to prune the subspace of possible solutions is based on {\em subspace designs} and leads to deterministic subcode constructions.
-Recall that the coefficients $f_0,f_1,\dots,f_{k-1}$ of the message polynomial (which belong to the extension field $\F_{q^m}$) are pinned down by the linear-algebraic list decoder to a periodic subspace with the property that there is an $\F_q$-subspace $W \subset \F_{q^m}$ such that once $f_0,f_1,\dots,f_{i-1}$ are fixed, $f_i$ belongs to a coset of $W$.
+More precisely speaking, the coefficients $f_0,f_1,\dots,f_{k-1}$ of the message polynomial (which belong to the extension field $\F_{q^m}$) are pinned down by the linear-algebraic list decoder to a periodic subspace with the property that there is an $\F_q$-subspace $W \subset \F_{q^m}$ such that once $f_0,f_1,\dots,f_{i-1}$ are fixed, $f_i$ belongs to a coset of $W$.
 Our idea then is to restrict $f_i$ to belong to a subspace $H_i$ where $H_1,H_2,\dots,H_k$ are a collection of subspaces in $\F_q^m$ such that for any $s$-dimensional subspace $W \subset \F_q^m$, only a small number of them have non-trivial intersection with $W$.
 More precisely, we require that $\sum_{i=1}^k \dim(W \cap H_i)$ is small.
-We call such a collection as a {\em subspace design} in $\F_q^m$.
+We call such a collection $\{H_i\}_{i=1}^k$ as a {\em subspace design} in $\F_q^m$.
 We feel that the concept of subspace designs is interesting in its own right, and view the introduction of this notion in Section \ref{sec:sd} as a key contribution in this work.
 Indeed, subsequent work by Forbes and Guruswami~\cite{FG-random15} highlighted the central role played by subspace designs in ``linear-algebraic pseudorandomness'' and in particular how they lead to rank condensers and dimension expanders.

-A simple probabilistic argument shows the existence of $q^{\Omega(\eps m)}$ random subspaces of dimension $(1-\eps) m$ have small total intersection with every $s$-dimensional $W$.
+A simple probabilistic argument shows that, with high probability, any $q^{\Omega(\eps m)}$ subspaces of dimension $(1-\eps) m$ that are randomly chosen have small total intersection with every $s$-dimensional $W$.
 This construction can also be derandomized, though the construction complexity of the resulting codes becomes quasi-polynomial with this approach for the parameter choices needed in the construction.

 Fortunately, in a follow-on to \cite{GX-stoc13}, Guruswami and Kopparty gave explicit constructions of subspace designs with parameters nearly matching the random constructions~\cite{GK-combinatorica}.
 One can pre-code with this subspace design to get explicit list-decodable sub-codes of \emph{Reed-Solomon codes} whose evaluation points are in a subfield (Section~\ref{subsec:put-together-rs}).
 However, this construction inherits the large field size of Reed-Solomon codes.